KredeGC/BitStream/README.md

 };
 ```

+Note that `TRAIT_TYPE` does not necessarily have to be part of the function definitions.
+It is purely used to specify which trait to use when serializing, since it cannot be deduced from the arguments.<br/>
-To use this trait to serialize an object you need to explicitly specify it:
+To use the trait above to serialize an object you need to explicitly specify it:
 ```cpp
 bool status = writer.serialize<TRAIT_TYPE>(...);
 ```